canvas-medical/documentation/collections/_api/patient.md

             type: date
             required: true
             description: >-
-                The birthDate field is required in Canvas for a patient.
-This is a string date format that is defined here.
-For Canvas it is best to get the format YYYY-MM-DD.
+              The date of birth for the individual, formatted as YYYY-MM-DD.
             create_description: >-
                  The birthDate field is required in Canvas for a patient.
 This is a string date format that is defined here.
 For Canvas it is best to get the format YYYY-MM-DD.
 If only a month and year is given, the birthdate is set to the 1st of the given month by default.
 If only a year is given, the birthdate defaults to January 1st of that year.
 To summarize, Canvas accepts the following formats: YYYY, YYYY-MM, and YYYY-MM-DD.
             update_description: >-